Greg BentleyPartner & Trial Lawyer

 Mr. Bentley’s track record reflects a career dedicated to protecting consumers.
 Mr. Bentley’s fight for consumers includes leadership positions in various organizations.

-He is currently serving as President of the Consumer Attorneys of California, a 3,000 plus member organization charged with protecting consumer rights.
+He is the Immediate Past President of the Consumer Attorneys of California, a 3,000 plus member organization charged with protecting consumer rights.
 Mr. Bentley also serves on the Executive Committee of the CAOC PAC Board (2016-2017).

 Other leadership positions include President of the Riverside/San Bernardino ABOTA Chapter in 2015, CAL ABOTA Board 2014-2016, and President of the Consumer Attorneys of the Inland Empire from 2009-2012.
 Mr. Bentley has been recognized as a Super Lawyer by the Los Angeles Magazine (2010-2017) and a Top 100 Trial Lawyer in the State of California by The National Trial Lawyers Association (2011-2017).